aurelia/cli/doc/article/en-US/basics.md

 The CLI itself has a couple of prerequisites that you must install first:

-* Install NodeJS version 4.x or above.
+* Install Node.js version 4.x or above.
+For Webpack projects, install Node.js 8.9.0 or higher.
     * You can [download it here](https://nodejs.org/en/).
 * Install a Git Client
     * Here's [a nice GUI client](https://desktop.github.com).